Eugenio Calò: San Polo massacre

-After September 8, 1943, the German invasion army was ordered by the highest authorities not to obey the Geneva Convention nor normal rules of war, and to show no mercy towards the civilian population.
-The high German command promised to give complete protection against all accusations of brutality.
+After September 8, 1943, the German invasion army was ordered by the highest authorities not to follow the Geneva Convention or the normal rules of war, and show no mercy towards the civilian population.
+The German high command promised to give complete protection against all accusations of brutality.
 A specific order was issued to torture and kill everyone found with weapons and to terrorize the unarmed civilian population.
 For every German killed, ten Italian civilians were to be killed.

 As per these commands, all the men of San Polo were gathered and brought to Villa Mancini where the German officers were quartered.
 There, the partisans were brutally beaten with rubber hoses and tortured.
 Eugenio Calò and Angelo Recapito, who both had information pertaining to the Allied forces' military plans, maintained their silence.
 At the end of the day, the partisans, wounded and barely alive, along with the captured men of the village — forty-eight in all — were taken to a nearby field on the backyard of Villa Gigliosi that the German soldiers had requisitioned.
 The civilians were made to dig three pit graves and were then thrown in still alive.
 The partisans were placed in the pits with their heads above ground and with explosive charges attached to their bodies.
 They were then blown apart.
 The Germans did not allow anyone to bury the dead.

 Certificate of the gold medal for Military Valour awarded to Eugenio Calò.